R9MX4/optimization/README.md

-# optimization
+# Optimization

-1. Open AUTOCAD/Map1.dwg in AutoCAD.
+1. Open AUTOCAD/Map1.dwg in AutoCAD
-Export the coordinates of all subway stations and mountain.
+Export the coordinates of all subway stations and mountain

-2.Random choose 30 stations.
+2.Random choose 30 stations
 Input the coordinates of mountain and selected stations to file DisCal/Debug/Mountain.txt and DisCal/Debug/Station.txt

 3.Run DisCal/Debug/DisCal.exe, get results in DisCal/Debug/Distance.txt